-First things first – no cat breed is completely non-allergenic – hypoallergenic cats are breeds that produce fewer allergens than others so cause less of an allergic reaction.
-However, it is always a good idea to spend time around different breeds to see how you react.
-Here is a list of the top breeds recommended for allergy sufferers that want to adopt a feline friend but just can’t wait for a cat allergy cure!
+First things first, no cat breed is completely non-allergenic.
+Hypoallergenic cats are breeds that produce fewer allergens than others, and so cause less of an allergic reaction.
+It is, however, always a good idea to spend time around different breeds to see how you react.
+Here is a list of the top breeds recommneded for allergy sufferers that want to adpt a feline friend, but just can’t wait for a cat allergy cure!

 Despite being known as the ‘longhaired Siamese’, the Balinese breed produces less of the Fel D1 protein (the allergen found in cat’s saliva and skin oil that irritates humans) so are a good choice for allergy sufferers.